-- Member of the Audit Committee.
-Kathleen Miller is the Chair of the Audit Committee.
-(4) - (5) Member of the Nominating Committee.
-David Booth is the Chair of the Nominating Committee. - (6) Vernon Lobo is Lead Independent Director.
-Vernon Lobo and his spouse, Ingrid Lobo, hold respectively 49,400 and 82,000 common shares.
-Vernon Lobo disclaims beneficial ownership and control or direction over the common shares held by Ingrid Lobo. - David Booth is a consultant at BackOffice Associates LLC since January 2018.
-Previously, Mr. Booth was the President, (7)Chairman and Chief Executive Officer of BackOffice Associate LLC from August 2011 to January 2018. - Rani Hublou is currently Principal at Incline Strategies.
-From May 2017 to April 2019, she was chief marketing officer (8) at 8X8 Inc. Ms. Hublou was previously Chief Product and Marketing Officer at Comprehend Systems (now Saama Technologies) from 2014 to 2017. - (9) Kathleen Miller is a corporate director.
+- (6) Vernon Lobo is Lead Independent Director.
+Vernon Lobo and his spouse, Ingrid Lobo, hold respectively 67,327 and 82,000 common shares.
+Vernon Lobo disclaims beneficial ownership and control or direction over the common shares held by Ingrid Lobo. - (7) David Booth is an investor at BackOffice Associates LLC since January 2018.
+Previously, Mr. Booth was the President, Chairman and Chief Executive Officer of BackOffice Associate LLC from August 2011 to January 2018. - (8) Andrew Kirkwood is the Chair of XTM International Ltd., a leading provider of translation management software.
+Mr. Kirkwood was previously Chief Executive Officer at BluJay Solutions from 2019 to 2021. - (9) Kathleen Miller is a corporate director.
 She was Chief Financial Officer at Energy Exemplar from December 2020 to March 2021.
-Ms. Miller was previously Chief Financial Officer at Nitro Software Inc. from 2019 to 2020 and Chief Financial Officer and Chief Operating Officer at NCourt LLC from 2014 to 2018. - Steve Sasser co-founded Swordstone Partners in April 2016 and is currently a Managing Principal.
-(10)
+Ms. Miller was previously Chief Financial Officer at Nitro Software Inc. from 2019 to 2020 and Chief Financial Officer and Chief Operating Officer at NCourt LLC from 2014 to 2018. - (10) Sripriya Thinagar is the Co-Founder of My Alamari LLC.
+Ms. Thinagar was previously Executive Vice-President Technology at Olo Inc. from October 2021 to April 2024 and Vice-President Research & Development at Manhattan Associates from May 2014 to September 2021. - (11) Stephany Verstraete is the Chief Marketing Officer of Teladoc Health, Inc. and has held that position since 2015.

-To the knowledge of the Company, no proposed director of the Company is, as at the date hereof, or has been within ten years before the date hereof, a director, chief executive officer or chief financial officer of any company that was subject to a cease trade order, an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities legislation that was in effect for a period of more than 30 consecutive days (a) that was issued while the proposed director was acting in the capacity as director, chief executive officer or chief financial officer, or (b) that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer.
+To the knowledge of the Company, no proposed director of the Company is, as at the date hereof, or has been within ten years before the date hereof, a director, chief executive officer or chief financial officer of any company that was subject to a cease trade order, an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities legislation that was in effect for a period of more than 30 consecutive days (a) that was issued while the proposed director was acting in the capacity as director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer.